Serving

 3. Roll up LIME LEAVES and TURMERIC LEAF, cut into threads and chop the threads short.
 Stem CHILIS, remove seeds and slice into slivers.
 Slice SHALLOTS very thin.
 Slice GINGER very thin and cut slices into slivers.
 Mix all with the Lemon Grass.

-4. Peel TOMATOES and cut into small cubes.
+4. Scald TOMATOES 1 minute in boiling water, quench in cold water, peel, core and cut into small cubes.

 6. Squeeze LIME JUICE.

-8. Heat OIL in a heavy bottomed pot sufficient to hold the full recipe.
-Fry Lemon Grass Mix until the shallots are soft but not yet browining, then add Tomatoes and fry stirring unitl they are softened.
+1. Heat OIL in a heavy bottomed pot sufficient to hold the full recipe.
+Fry Aromatics mix until the shallots are soft but not yet browining, then add Tomatoes and fry stirring until they are well softened.

-9. Add FISH STOCK and simmer about 5 minutes.
+2. Add Fish Stock and simmer about 5 minutes.

-10. Add FISH and bring back to a simmer.
+3. Add Fish and bring back to a simmer.
 Season to taste with Salt and Pepper.

-11. Stir in Basil/Scallion mix, turn off heat and stir in Lime Juice.
-Serve
+4. Stir in Basil/Scallion mix, turn off heat and stir in Lime Juice.
+Serve hot.

 NOTES: